Thanks for the memories....

 A lot happend in 1970, let's see how much you remember.
 If you read all of the happenings below it may just prepare you for the "Pop Quiz" on the page bearing that name, who knows?
 Please notice we put all of the text below in one of the largest fonts we could find for all of the visually challenged (which is probably most of us!).

-While you're perusing all of this boring stuff we thought if might be a little easier if you had a little music to accompany your reading... happy listening!
+While you're perusing all of this boring stuff we thought if might be a little easier if you had a little music to accompany your reading... turn up your speakers and enjoy, happy listening!

 What Happened in 1970 Important News and Events, Key Technology and Popular Culture